Identity consolidation and privileged access management across Windows, Linux, and UNIX serversEnterprise Edition

-Single sign-on for cloud apps + mobile device supportMac Edition
+Single sign-on and unified management for cloud and mobile apps and devicesMac Edition

 Centralized security and management for Macs and mobile devicesPremium Edition

 SaaS and Mac Editions combined with mobile security managementCentrify for Samsung KNOX

-Active Directory-based SSO, MCM and MDM for KNOX-enabled devices
+Enterprise management of SSO, MCM and MDM for Samsung KNOX

 As the number of systems and users grows in an organization, centralized, rules-based management of security and configuration policies becomes critical.
 Even accomplishing something as simple as enforcing a consistent password change interval is impractical when each Linux and UNIX vendor has a different method for accomplishing this task.
 Many current solutions require a separate policy server infrastructure that is complex and thus fragile to maintain.
 These products require a separate identity store of systems and users, and usually rely on proprietary scripting and database formats.

 When Centrify DirectControl is used to join Linux, UNIX and Mac systems to Active Directory, system policies — for example, rules for password length, complexity and expiration — are automatically enforced across all managed systems.
-But most important, IT managers can use Windows Group Policy to centrally push policies to more than 400 versions of UNIX, Linux and Mac platforms.
+But most important, IT managers can use Windows Group Policy to centrally push policies to more than 436 versions of UNIX, Linux and Mac platforms.
 Centrify's solution for Group Policy for Linux, UNIX and Mac is far more cost-effective than setting up a separate policy server, and far more efficient to manage using familiar Windows tools.